 The End of Year Ceremony is held in June to celebrate a year of achievements: graduating students receive certificates of completion designed from a 19th century Russian ruble note.
 The next academic year's teaching staff is formally announced, as are recipients of work-study funds and private scholarships.
 Prizes are awarded to the best drawings, paintings and sculptures of the year, as well as to the best students in the Anatomy and Ecorché Sculpture courses.
-Highlights of last year's ceremony, including pictures with new graduates and prize winners, are available for view on the Academy's website, (Select FAA Locations, and click on Awards.)
+Highlights of last year's ceremony, including pictures with new graduates and prize winners, are available for view on the Academy's website.